 When Gus died in 1894, Mary and daughter Lizzie began operating the bottling house as well.
 In 1900, she renamed the brewery, the Diamond State Weiss Beer Brewery, and long-term employee, Robert McCune, became the brewmaster.
 Mary E. Schaefer proved very capable as proprietor and maintained the business well until her retirement in 1908.

 Schaefer sold the business to Edward Krause.
 He was a well-known figure, having operated the Western Hotel in Wilmington.
 He also served as the president of the national Fraternal Order of Eagles.
 Krause, whose father was a brewer, continued brewing weiss beer at the old Schaefer brewery.
 He re-named the bottling plant, the Delaware Bottling Company, where he bottled weiss and soft drinks.
 In 1910, Krause purchased the old Merritt House hotel on the northwest corner of Front and French Streets.
 One year later, he decided to devote his time to the hotel business and closed his bottling plant and brewery.

-Bottler and Polish native, Stanley L. Sobocinski, owner of Eleventh Ward Bottling Works, purchased the brewing equipment from Krause and had it moved to his plant on the triangle at Maryland Avenue, Van Buren and Beech Streets.
-Sobocinski brewed, bottled and sold weiss beer from 1911 until he sold the business to Bronislaw and Stanley Lewandowski in 1915.
-With Prohibition on the horizon, the Lewandowski brothers decided to shutter the brewing operations and focused on bottling soft drinks.
+Bottler and Polish native, Stanley L. Sobocinski, owner of Eleventh Ward Bottling Works, purchased the brewing equipment from Krause and had it moved to his plant on the triangle at Maryland Avenue, Van Buren and Beech streets.
+Sobocinski brewed and bottled weiss beer from 1911 until he sold the operation to Bronislaw and Stanley Lewandowski in 1915.
+With Prohibition on the horizon, the Lewandowski brothers decided to shutter the brewing operations and focused instead on bottling only soft drinks.